SKYBITDev3/SKYBIT-Keyless-Deployment/README.md

 In our scripts, compilation artifacts of contracts are retrieved from `artifacts-saved` directory which was created to preserve the exact versions of the factories that were used for deployment.
 Before you start doing any contract deployments for production, you can make changes to your environment but after each change remember to copy the factorys' compilation artifact files under `artifacts` directory (which Hardhat automatically creates) to `artifacts-saved`.

-The factory contract code from third parties have not been modified at all, and should always be left as-is.
-Though if new versions of any of the files are released, then we may replace the old copies with new ones in this repository, in which case a new release of this repository would be published on GitHub with updated version number. **Newer releases may not produce the same addresses** as prior releases due to different code, so if you ever do need to re-download the repository then instead of downloading the latest version, download the exact version that you had used before for production deployments via the releases page at https://github.com/SKYBITDev3/SKYBIT-Keyless-Deployment/releases.
+ have not been modified at all, and should always be left as-is.
+Though if new versions of any of the files are released, then we may replace the old copies with new ones in this repository, in which case

+If newer versions of factory contract code from third parties become available, a new release of this repository would be published on GitHub with updated version number. **Newer releases may not produce the same addresses** as prior releases due to different code, so if you ever do need to re-download the repository then instead of downloading the latest version, download the exact version that you had used before for production deployments via the releases page at https://github.com/SKYBITDev3/SKYBIT-Keyless-Deployment/releases.

-For your contracts that you want to deploy using a CREATE3 factory, there's no need to use `artifacts-saved` because bytecode isn't used for address calculation in CREATE3, so even after changes in the code the deployment address will remain the same.
+For your contracts that you want to deploy using a CREATE3 factory, there's no need to use `artifacts-saved` because bytecode isn't used for address calculation in CREATE3, so even after changes in the code or contructor arguments the deployment address will remain the same.
 But you should still keep the many other factors (e.g. compiler version and settings) unchanged.

-For your contracts that you deploy keylessly without a factory, you need to ensure that the code, constructor argument values, and environment are unchanged.
+For your contracts that you deploy keylessly *without* a factory, you need to ensure that the code, constructor arguments, and environment are unchanged.

 ## Issues to be aware of